 Exadata can’t assist with heavy temp usage and will most likely have similar issues with heavy IO caused by it.
 Although faster storage can assist with these types of high IO, Exadata isn’t able to enhance temp usage and may be exasperated by the optimization practice of shrinking PGA for Exadata workloads.
 This practice may force more workload to “swap” to temp.

-Consider moving temp tablespace to local VM ephemeral disk.
+Consider moving temp tablespace to a local VM ephemeral disk.

 Consider advanced partitioning to ease IO demand and have temp usage decreased.